As an avid fan of four-wheelers, I'd like to share my knowledge on dirt bikes and ATVs.

 A 70cc engine with a chain-type drive and an electric starter system that works from a 12v 5Qh battery.
 It's a great-looking vehicle too, so your kid will certainly feel they are looking the part

 This is a great little model, and you will see that it is also available in a 110cc version.
 How fast can a 70cc ATV go?
 Apache offers a 7.1 HP and claims speeds of up to 20mph plus: this is pretty fast for a 70cc ATV.
 If your kids ride it, make sure they are appropriately wearing the correct safety gear and you are present.
 If you plan to buy it for an adult to ride, be sure and look up the maximum weight the vehicle can carry).

 Of course, as with any vehicle you intend to buy, do your research beforehand.
-Read reviews, better still get first hand experience and see if you are able to test a model offline before going ahead and buying.
-We recommend that you do your research both offline and online, then finding the best price using both offline and online methods.
-We will go into how to buy a 70cc four wheeler a bit later.
+Read reviews, better still get first-hand experience and see if you are able to test a model offline before going ahead and buying.
+We recommend that you do your research both offline and online to find the best price.
+We will go into how to buy a 70cc four-wheeler a bit later.

 Maintenance and Safety

 Make sure the rider, whether it is yourself or your kid, is fully safe and are abiding by the regulations specified in the ATV manual as well as state laws.
 They will generally recommend that you wear a helmet, use specified safety gear, and operate the vehicle in a sensible manner.

 The manual will recommend maintenance checks—for instance, ensuring the tires still have satisfactory grip—as well as making sure the engine is still functioning well.
 I recommended carrying out some further research beyond the manual on how to keep a gas four-wheeler to a high standard.

 The video below gives an excellent introduction as to what you should be doing on a regular basis to ensure the four-wheeler has a long life and is performing to a high-quality standard.